grdelgado96/LeadGenerationPage/README.md

 ### Footer.js

-- Displays footer information such as copyright and links to various pages.
+- Displays footer information such as copyright.

 ### HeroSection.js